- Applied Business

 Print and photography

 Students will focus on the use of photography alongside collage and print.
-In this area students will learn to create art through the primary medium of photography and take it into different areas such as printing and collage to produce high quality outcomes and explore a range of different contextual themes.
+In this area students will learn to produce high quality outcomes and explore a range of different contextual themes.

 In Textiles students will be encouraged to explore a range of different textile materials and develop skills in Batik, stencilling and sowing in the context of contemporary textile practice.
 They will explore a range of diverse themes and students will produced personalised outcomes.